Listen to this post instead!

 It’s the coexisting conditions, manifesting together (and yet unique to the individual), that not only lead to a singular diagnosis, but also to the challenges that many of us practitioners experience in healthcare, particularly for those with chronic health challenges.

-The functional questions acknowledge that one-size-does-not-fit-all.A functional question is a question about the terrain—it’s about the person, not the diagnosis.
+The Functional questions acknowledge that one-size-does-not-fit-all.A Functional question is about the person, not the diagnosis.
 Click To Tweet

 Once the terrain is understood, it can be shifted.